TIBCOSoftware/snappydata/docs/programming_guide/scala_interpreter.md

 ### Example 2:
 ```
- // return back some Dataframe ... you use keyword returnDF to indicate the variable name in scala to return
+ // Return back some Dataframe ... you use keyword returnDF to indicate the variable name in scala to return

 val getDataFromCDB =
  """ exec scala options(returnDF 'someDF')
        val someDF = snapp.table("customers").filter(..... )